Sham contracting findings released

 It can also result in contraventions of employer obligations to provide employee records and pay slips and may expose employers to back-payment of outstanding entitlements.

-The report calls for employers to exercise a greater degree of care over their contracted labour arrangements.
+The report calls for employers to exercise a greater degree of diligence over their contracted labour arrangements.

-A number of employers had received advice from accountants on how to structure their operations.
-It appeared the legality or appropriateness of the arrangements under relevant workplace laws was often not considered.
+A number of employers had received advice from accountants on how to structure their operations and it appeared the legality or appropriateness of the arrangements under relevant workplace laws was often not considered.